JYCabello/jycabello-jekyll/about/index.md

 Architecturally speaking I advocate for layered structures and message based communication between verticals.

-On deployment strategies I'm more inclined towards distributed systems, but I'm not allergic to monoliths (and yes, you can use a message based communication in a monolith).
+On deployment strategies I'm more inclined towards monoliths (yes, you can use a message based communication in a monolith), but I'm not allergic to distributed systems.

 About the eternal war of dynamic vs static types: Static, any day of the week.
 Having the flexibility of asking a car to fly sounds cool until you are inside the car and it actually tries to fly.

 Quality advocate, refactoring for a living and perpetual boy scout.
 My philosophy for software construction is: Make your code work, clean it just enough and always leave any file you touch a little bit cleaner than you found it.
 Try to avoid refactoring for the sake of refactoring unless your technical debt has reached a breaking point.

 I'm not that clever.